billbessas/Portfolio/Cybersecurity/WebStrike-PCAP-Investigation/README.md

-# WebStrike - Lab 1: Investigating a Suspicious File Upload
+# WebStrike PCAP Investigation Lab

 This project is a forensic walkthrough of malicious web activity captured via a PCAP file.
 The goal was to identify attacker behavior, uncover exploited vulnerabilities, and determine the scope of unauthorized access through traffic analysis.